Demographics of Spain: History

 The population of Spain doubled during the twentieth century as a result of the demographic boom in the 1960s and early 1970s.
-After that time, the birth rate fell during the 1980s and Spain's population became stalled.
+After that time, the birth rate fell during the 1980s and Spain's population growth stalled.

 Many demographers have linked Spain's very low fertility rate to the country's lack of a family support policy.
 Spain spends the least on family support out of all western European countries—0.5% of GDP.
 A graphic illustration of the enormous social gulf in this field is the fact that a Spanish family would need to have 57 children to enjoy the same financial support as a family with 3 children in Luxembourg.

 During the early 2000s, the mean year-on-year demographic growth set a new record with its 2003 peak variation of 2.1%, doubling the previous record reached back in the 1960s when a mean year-on-year growth of 1% was experienced.
 In 2005 alone, the immigrant population of Spain increased by 700,000 people.

 The arrival of migrating young adults was the main reason for the slight increase in Spain's fertility rate.
-From 2002 through 2008 the Spanish population grew by 8%, of which 7% were foreign.
+From 2002 through 2008 the Spanish population grew by 8%, of whom 75% were foreign.

 Population

-The following demographic statistics are from the World Population Review in 2019.